 The Sunshine Bus is the only public transportation offered within the City of St. Augustine.
-They have multiple routes, and you can hop on the Sunshine bus and get to grocery stores and pharmacies, Walmart, the Saturday Market at the Amphitheatre, and out on State Road 16 near the Outlet Malls.
+They have multiple routes, and you can hop on the Sunshine Bus and get to grocery stores and pharmacies, Walmart, the Saturday Market at the Amphitheatre, and out on State Road 16 near the Outlet Mall.
 The cost is $2.00 a person, each way, and they do offer discounts for passes.
 Understanding their schedule helps to know that this was never meant to be a full-service city bus line.
 Their primary purpose is to help those without cars, particularly those who are elderly, get to stores and medical appointments.
 Each route runs every two hours, and they do not operate at night.
-Still, once you understand the routes and schedule, it’s possible to go anywhere along the route, take care of business, and get back to home base.
+Still, once you understand the routes and schedule, it's possible to go anywhere along the route, take care of business, and get back to home base.
 Each bus has room for two bikes on a rack attached to the front bumper.
 These can be used on a first-come-first-served basis.

 And there you have it, 5 Ways to Get to St. Augustine and How to Get Around Once You're Here.